samyk/evercookie/README.md

 Backend Server
 --------------
 Some of the storage mechanisms require backend server.
 This package comes with PHP implementation of etag, cache and png.
-For Node.js version, please visit [node-evercookie](https://github.com/truongsinh/node-evercookie).
+- For Node.js version, please visit [node-evercookie](https://github.com/truongsinh/node-evercookie).
+- For Django version, please visit [Django Evercookie](https://github.com/gdmka/django_evercookie)

 If you port backend server to other languages, please open a pull request!

 Caveats